lukas-pointner-gabriel/portfolio/README.md

 ![XXX](/assets/Portraitfoto_LukasPointner.jpg)

-A highly regarded engineering expert in drivetrain development, manufacturing, and computational analysis, often described as a heavyweight in drive technology.
+A highly regarded engineering expert in powertrain development, manufacturing, and computational analysis, often described as a heavyweight in drive technology.
 Leads a team at the Technical University of Munich (TUM), focusing on AI-powered drivetrain optimization and advanced system modeling.
-Brings 15+ years of CAE experience in FEA, MBS, and CFD, combined with strong hands-on manufacturing expertise in machining, welding, and quality management.
+Brings 15+ years of CAE experience in CAD, FEA, MBS, and CFD, combined with strong hands-on manufacturing expertise in machining, welding, and quality management.
 Designed a next-generation drive unit increasing power density by 90%, along with a breakthrough wet brake drag loss software reducing simulation time from 20 hours to seconds.
 Extensive experience in test rig development and system-level validation.
-Recognized with multiple industry awards.
+Recognized with multiple awards.
 Fluent in German and English.
-Strong project leadership and industry collaboration experience and proficient in MATLAB, Catia V5, and top-tier CAE tools.
+Strong project leadership and industry collaboration experience and proficient in Catia V5, MATLAB, and leading CAE tools.

 # Skills
 **Soft Skills**
   -	Languages: German (Native) and English (Fluent)
-  -	Leadership: Currently leading a team of five researchers in the field of data-driven modeling
+  -	Leadership: Leading research teams and cross-functional engineering projects
-  -	Presentation: Regularly presented research results to international expert audience
+  -	Presentation: Presenting research results to international expert audience
-  -	Project management: Participated in SCRUM project management, start-up, and business training
+  -	Project management: Participated in SCRUM, start-up, and business training
   -	Organization: Assisted CEO of Scientific Society for Product Development (WiGeP)

 **Tools and Software**